kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/managing-your-learning-context/managing-stress-breathing-and-mindfulness.md

 <div style="position: relative; padding-bottom: 56.25%; height: 0;"><iframe src="https://www.youtube.com/embed/o-kMJBWk9E0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>

+As mentioned in one of the videos, you can practice meditation by yourself with no tools or guidance, all you need to do is sit.
+However, if you want some additional guidance as you are learning to meditate there are lots of meditation videos and apps that you can use.
+I personally like the apps [Calm](https://www.calm.com/) and [Headspace](https://www.headspace.com/) for a easy introduction into mindfulness and meditation.
+You will also notice that at the start of each of your weekly lessons, I have embedded a meditation video to help you focus before you start the lesson.
+Finally, below is a great guided meditation video for calming overwhelming emotions.

 <aside>